ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 reverted memory change, sdlog app needs more than 2K
 ### Antipattern Category
-?
+New:Hard-coded-fine-tuning
 ### Keyword
 memory
 ### Note
-Increased memory size, which was previously decreased (hash: b82d303d296aec26f2cd78e3b2f1ab56399b2626a3e83027381c00c5ad9bd0be, message: Reducing stack sizes to free some RAM ).
+Increased memory size in the drone, which was previously decreased (hash: [ab63a77edf78a198117757a1d5e2dbe34cde1263](https://github.com/PX4/PX4-Autopilot/commit/ab63a77edf78a198117757a1d5e2dbe34cde1263), message: Reducing stack sizes to free some RAM ).

 ## Commit #56
 ### Hash